Shellac

 What does perfect shellac mean?

-The basis of a quality shellac manicure:
+The basis of a high-quality shellac manicure:

 - compliance with all hygiene recommendations;